rossta/rossta.github.com/source/blog/2016-11-09-make-your-rails-app-a-progressive-web-app.html.md

 * [Service Worker on Rails Sandbox](https://github.com/rossta/serviceworker-rails-sandbox) - a demo Progressive Web App on Rails using the `serviceworker-rails` gem by [@rossta](https://github.com/rossta)
 * [Awesome Progressive Web Apps](https://github.com/TalAter/awesome-progressive-web-apps) - kitchen sink of PWA resources
 * [Awesome Service Workers](https://github.com/TalAter/awesome-service-workers) - kitchen sink of Service Worker resources

+## Rails 💜 PWA

+Nothing about Rails is incongruent with Progressive Web App technology so there's no technical reason why we can't start introducing these features today.
+It's worth noting the choice to transition to PWA is completely orthogonal to whatever JavaScript MVC framework/module bundler/turbolinks decision you might be otherwise already tackling.

+In the coming years, I believe it will become increasingly important to adopt PWA features to keep up with demand as more and more site visits will shift to mobile web.